idrisadetunmbi/More-Recipes/README.md

 # install dependencies
 npm install

+# Ensure to run migrations for the db with the command below
+cd server
+../node_modules/.bin/sequelize db:migrate

 # for development
 npm run devstart

 # command below builds the app (with babel) into a deployable base and starts the server
 npm run start

 ```

 #### Active endpoints